srsaurav0/GoLang-Cat-API/README.md

 - Go 1.19+
   - Run `go version` to check if Go is installed in your system.
 If not, then install it and after that, go forward.
+  - In Windows, ensure that **GOROOT** is added in the environment variables.
 - Beego v2.3.4
   - Run `bee version` to check if Beego is installed in your system.
 If not, then install it and after that, go forward.
+  - Instructions are provided in the [Beego Setup](#beego-setup) section for Beego Installation.
 - The Cat API key (obtain from [The Cat API](https://thecatapi.com/))

 ---